djcard/boxlang-docs/getting-started/configuration.md

 ### Environment Variable Substitution

-BoxLang supports environment variable substitution using the syntax `${env.environment_variable_name}:default}`.
+BoxLang supports environment variable substitution using the syntax `${env.environment_variable_name:default}`.
 For example, using `${env.MYSQL_HOST:localhost}` will result in the value of the `MYSQL_HOST` environment variable, if found, or fall back to the `localhost` value if the environment variable is not defined.

 Inside your `boxlang.json` configuration file, you can use this to populate datasource credential secrets: